Showing posts with label arkansas. Show all posts

 Little Rock's Capitol Building

-On the first day, we drove everywhere and it cost $1.50 for one-hour parking, so we bought a Metro Streetcar pass for $2.00 each to ride the Metro Streetcar all day. (we bought the tickets at the Historic Arkansas Museum)
+On the first day, we drove everywhere, and parking cost $1.50 for one hour.
+To avoid this, we purchased a Metro Streetcar pass for $2.00 each, which allowed us to ride the Metro Streetcar all day.
+(We bought the tickets at the Historic Arkansas Museum.)

-To catch the Streetcar we had to walk a couple blocks.
+To catch the Streetcar, we had to walk a couple of blocks.

-The drivers were knowledgeable about the area, the Metro Streetcar was air-conditioned and the Metro Streetcar ran every twenty minutes.
+The drivers were knowledgeable about the area, and the Metro Streetcar was air-conditioned and ran every 20 minutes.

 Metro Streetcar

-Our first stop was the William J. Clinton Presidental Library where we saw his 1993 Cadillac Fleetwood limousine, the life-size replica of the Oval Office and Cabinet Room as they looked during Clinton's tenure.
+Our first stop was the William J. Clinton Presidential Library, where we saw his 1993 Cadillac Fleetwood limousine, a life-size replica of the Oval Office, and the Cabinet Room as they appeared during Clinton's tenure.

 Oval Office

-We stopped outside of the Clinton School of Public Service to take a few pictures, then we walked to the nearby Heifer International Building
+We stopped outside the Clinton School of Public Service to take a few pictures, and then we walked to the nearby Heifer International Building

 We were greeted at the door by a curator at the Heifner building.

-The curator gave us a brief description of the Heifer company and how it got started with just a cup of milk.
+The curator provided us with a brief description of the Heifer Company and its origins, which began with just a cup of milk.

-At the Heifer International village and farm, we saw their vegetable garden and farm animals.
+At the Heifer International village and farm, we visited their vegetable garden and saw the farm animals

 At Cafe Heifer, we ordered oatmeal raisins, macadamia cookies, and water.

-We saw several turtles in the wetlands and the gardeners were pulling up plants that no longer were bearing vegetables.
+We saw several turtles in the wetlands, and the gardeners were pulling up plants that had stopped bearing vegetables.

 Heifer Garden

-We took the Metro Streetcar to the 1836 Old State House Museum, at no charge, which has three levels of artifacts, hand-stitched African quilts, and American Indian relics.
+We took the Metro Streetcar to the 1836 Old State House Museum, which is free to visit.
+The museum features three levels of artifacts, including hand-stitched African quilts and American Indian relics.

 Old State House

-We took the Metro Streetcar to the River Market District got off and walked to David's Burgers where we enjoyed a dressed hamburger and all the fries you can eat for lunch.
+We took the Metro Streetcar to the River Market District, got off, and walked to David's Burgers, where we enjoyed a dressed hamburger and all the fries you can eat for lunch.
 (They are only open for lunch).

 River Market

-Just a few blocks away was the Museum of Discovery where we experienced the physics and chemistry of the natural phenomenon of Little Rock's 1999 twister in Tornado Alley.
+Just a few blocks away was the Museum of Discoverywhere we explored the physics and chemistry of the natural phenomenon that was Little Rock's 1999 twister in Tornado Alley.

-Little Rock 1999 Twister in Tornado Alley.
+Little Rock, 1999, Twister in Tornado Alley.

-On the Streetcar, we met an older man treating four of his eleven grandchildren to a Metro Streetcar ride.
+On the Streetcar, we met an older man who was treating four of his eleven grandchildren to a ride.

-It was super hot so it was nice to just hop on a nice cool Metro Streetcar instead of a hot car.
+It was extremely hot, so it was nice to hop on a cool Metro Streetcar instead of a hot car.

-Storms were a brew all through Arkansas in the late evening and we even got some rain.
+Storms were brewing throughout Arkansas in the late evening, and we even received some rain.

-Storm Clouds over Arkansas River
+Storm Clouds over the Arkansas River

 Woke to thunder and rain this morning.

-I hope we miss the bad weather traveling home.
+I hope we miss the bad weather on the way home.

 Friday, June 12, 2015